Is avocado good for you?: 8 impressive health benefits

 Avocado & carbs : good for you!

-Hence, dieticians often call monounsaturated fats “good fats” because they offer many health benefits to body.
+Hence, dieticians often call monounsaturated fats “good fats” because they offer many health benefits to the body.

 Avocado is a good fat